Will all dicital security camera work with nvr

 One of the main compatibility issues could arise from the use of different camera protocols.
 There are multiple protocols used by different camera brands to communicate with the NVR, such as ONVIF, PSIA, and RTSP.
 If the camera and NVR have different protocols, they may not be compatible with each other.
 It is important to check the camera’s protocol specifications and ensure that it is supported by the NVR before making a purchase.

-See also How to sell arlo security camera
+See also How to use cell phone as security camera system

 Incompatible Video Compression Formats